 Proposed changes to root zone environment and relationship with Root Zone Maintainer

-In relation to the Root Zone Management Process Administrator role that is currently performed by NTIA, the CWG-Stewardship recommends that this role discontinued post-transition.
+In relation to the Root Zone Management Process Administrator role that is currently performed by NTIA, the CWG-Stewardship recommends that this role be discontinued post-transition.
 As a result of this discontinuation the CWG-Stewardship recommends:

 Changes to the Root Zone Content and the associated WHOIS database.